Your Guide To Costa Rica Fishing

 At Fishing Costa Rica, you will be treated like family and will have your every need catered to.
 We provide fully bilingual guides and captains as well as top of the line equipment and boats.
 We are always ready to personally help plan your trip and loves to talk fishing, so best of all, if you have any questions, you will have a professional guide and life-long angler ready to help.

-Costa Rica fishing is about the dancing of the sailfish on the surface with lightning speed, and the powerful big mean marlin that attract fishermen far and wide to these awesome Costa Rican waters.
-COSTA RICAN sailfish are among the largest fish in the world, averaging over 100 lbs
+Costa Rica fishing is about the dancing of the sailfish on the surface with lightning speed, and the powerful big mean marlin that attracts fishermen far and wide to these awesome Costa Rican waters.
+Costa Rican sailfish are among the largest fish in the world, averaging over 100 lbs

 While March, April, May, September, and October are some of the best fishing months for tarpon, this fish bites all year and after decades of tracking these monsters, our team knows exactly when and where to find them, so don’t hesitate to book you a tarpon trip during your Costa Rica vacation.